adammj/ecg-sleep-staging/docs/index.md

 If you need any assistance, please feel free to contact me (contact details provided in the paper).
 I will be happy to help you use and modify the code to work on your data, as well as replicate anything from the paper.

+# ECG Equipment

+Unfortunately, there are few commercial ECG recording devices on the market right now (which could record ECG comfortably while asleep).
+This is an easily solvable problem for any enterprising companies.
+Be that as it may, if you are using clinical or research ECG equipment to record ECG there are a few important details to keep in mind:

+- The recording should be of Lead I (limb lead across the heart).
+See [ECG Lead positioning](https://litfl.com/ecg-lead-positioning/) for the proper locations of the "RA" and "LA" electrodes.
+- The sampling rate should be a minimum of 125 Hz.
+Higher is better, with the "optimal" rate for the network's input being 256 Hz.
+- The sampling resolution should be a minimum of 16 bits.
+Higher is better.

 # References

 If you find this repository helpful, please cite the paper: